Recovery of possession of immovable property

 Period of Limitation

-According to Article 142 of the Limitation Act, 1908 plaintiff has to file a suit under section 8 of the SR Act, 1877 in the court within 12 years from the date of dispossessions or discontinuation of the immovable property.
+According to Article 142 of the Limitation Act, 1908 plaintiff has to file a suit under section 8 of the SR Act, 1877 in the court within 12 years from the date of dispossessions or discontinuation of the possession of immovable property.

 In a suit under section 8 of the SR Act, 1877 ad-valorem court fee to be paid.